felixzhuologist/fidl/README.md

 Wrapper around a `StringView` and the `SourceFile` it comes from.
 It provides methods to get the surrounding line of the `StringView` as well as its location in the form of a `"[filename]:[line]:[col]"` string

 #### <a name="token"></a> Token
-A token is essentially a lexeme (in the form of a `SourceLocation`stored as the `location_` attribute), enhanced with two other pieces information that are useful to the parser during the later stages of compilation:
+A token is essentially a lexeme (in the form of a [`SourceLocation`](#sourcelocation) stored as the `location_` attribute), enhanced with two other pieces information that are useful to the parser during the later stages of compilation:

 1. `previous_end_`, a `SourceLocation` which starts at the end of the previous token and ends at the start of this one.
 It contains data that is uninteresting to the parser i.e. whitespace.
 2. A "kind" and "subkind" which together classifies the lexeme.
 The possible kinds are: the special characters (e.g. `Kind::LeftParen`, `Kind::Dot`, `Kind::Comma`, etc.), string/numeric constants, or identifiers.
-Tokens that are keywords (e.g. `const`, `struct`) are considered identifiers, but also have a subkind defined to identify which keyword it is (e.g. `Subkind::Struct`, `Subkind::Using`); all other tokens have a subkind of None.
-Unitialized tokens have a kind of `kNotAToken`.
+Tokens that are keywords (e.g. `const`, `struct`) are considered identifiers, but also have a subkind defined to identify which keyword it is (e.g. `Subkind::Const`, `Subkind::Struct`); all other tokens have a subkind of None.
+Uninitialized tokens have a kind of `kNotAToken`.

 #### <a name="sourceelement"></a> SourceElement
 A SourceElement represents a block of code inside a fidl file and is parameterized by a